retypeapp/retype/guides/themes.md

 ### Typography Adjustments

-To better match your site's style and user-experience requirements:
+To better match your project style and user-experience requirements:

 ```yml
 theme: